12 Day Tunisia Adventure

 DAY 3: KAIROUAN

 The road beckons us today and Sousse is our first stop.
-It’s a busy coastal town that has seen millennia of history and Roman mosaics are one of the highlights that we’ll catch as we wander the streets before lunch.
-Then, on to Kairouan – a revered UNESCO Heritage centre of Islamic history (and also famous for its rugs, hint hint! ) Our accommodation, the Kasbah, is a highlight in and of itself.
+It’s a busy coastal town that has seen millennia of history and Roman mosaics are one of the highlights that you’ll see as we wander the streets before lunch.
+Then on to Kairouan – a revered UNESCO Heritage centre of Islamic history (and also famous for its rugs!)
+Our accommodation, the Kasbah, is a highlight in itself.

 Accommodation: La Kasbah (or similar)